-All the companies within the H&M group - apart from Weekday Brands, which is engaged in wholesale operations - have the same structure and accounting system with the same chart of accounts.
+All the companies within H&M have the same structure and accounting system with the same chart of accounts.
 This simplifies the creation of appropriate routines and control systems, which in turn facilitates internal control and comparisons between the various companies.
 There are detailed instructions for the store staff that control daily work in the stores.
 Many other guidelines and manuals are also available within the group.
 In most cases these are drawn up in the central departments at the head office in Stockholm and then communicated to the respective departments in the country offices.
 Each central department regularly reviews its guidelines and manuals to see which need updating and whether new guidelines need to be developed.